smikhalevski/react-hookers/README.md

 Analogue of `React.useEffect` that can handle a `Promise` returned from the effect callback.
 Returned `Promise` may resolve with a destructor / cleanup callback.
 An effect callback receives an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) that is aborted if effect is called again before the previously returned `Promise` is resolved.
+Cleanup callbacks returned from the aborted effects are ignored.

 ```ts
 useAsyncEffect(